fylgja/fylgja-flex-grid/README.md

 ## Config

 By default the config is set for the smallest use case.
-So many configs are disabled or load only what is needed.
+So many configs are disabled to load only what is needed.

 ### Booleans